open-cc/node-open-cc/README.md

 # open-cc

-This repo contains npm packages which support integrations with open source VoIP software components and platforms.
+This repo contains npm packages which support integrations with VoIP components and platforms.

 ## Packages